SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 weeks on top of a hard few months on top of a hard five years after five years of bitter-sweet bliss.

+### Technicomedies

+The 2017 TV series is funnier than the books of course,...
+Chinese state propaganda!
+No, seriously.
+It is funny.
+I liked the way they depicted Ye Wenjie's discovery of radiation boundaries inside the Sun, these are regions where the frequencies of emission sharply drop, in-between boundaries the fall off in frequency is gradual, a power law presumably.

+((There are in fact boundary layers in the Sun and stars, but I believe they are more like conventional magnetohydrodynamic boundaries.
+In *Three Body Problem* Liu Cixin has to invent a nice little fantasy physics into the story to get the million-fold magnification of microwave transmissions he needs.
+But it is a cool soft scifi plot device. *J'approuve*.'))

+The comedy angle is the TV series depicts Ye Wenjie's thesis as a stair case profile of frequencies.
+They should have used a power law fall off with boundary zones instead.
+Just for the *cool* factor.
+But... ya know... the comedy is only for the learned.
+Although it'd be a nice little sociological experiment to survey how many ordinary TV watchers realized the staircase profile was a bit fishy.
+School teachers take note!
+Try it on your students.

+Come to think of it, this is the really serious good of shows like *Three Body*.
+They make some excellent school teaching resources for discussion.

+From bitter experience I've learn the "physics of scifi" lessons are not good in school that have a national standards examination focus.
+But for younger and older kids (50 years +, or under 12 years) these fantasy resources make nice motivation for informal discussion and "college dorm room" banter.

 ## Suspended Judgment